Certified Clinical Yoga Therapist

-Rebecca is the yoga therapist for those who never thought they'd do yoga.
+Rebecca works with those who are beginners, those beginning again, and yogis who already have a regular practice.
 She translates the traditional aspects of yoga into tangible, clinical practices for each person she works with, making yoga and it's healing potential widely accessible.

-Rebecca has a master's degree in yoga therapy, is a certified yoga therapist (C-IAYT), and an experienced registered yoga teacher (500-RYT, E-200-RYT), along with training in trauma-informed yoga, and several specific therapeutic styles of yoga.
+Rebecca has a master's degree (MS) in yoga therapy, is a certified yoga therapist (C-IAYT), and an experienced registered yoga teacher (E-RYT), along with training in trauma-informed yoga, and several specific therapeutic styles of yoga.
 What does that mean?
 She has close to 1800 hours of highly specialized training and thousands of hours face-to-face experience with yoga students and yoga therapy clients, alike.